Tax Increment Finance Authority (Monroe North TIFA)

 A regular report of the progress toward achieving the community's goals for Downtown Grand Rapids.

-The Monroe North Tax Increment Finance Authority Board on May 9, 2018 recommended the TIFA's Fiscal Year 2019 budget for City Commission approval.
-The fiscal year runs from July 1, 2018 - June 30, 2019.
+The Monroe North Tax Increment Finance Authority Board on April 8, 2020 recommended the TIFA's Fiscal Year 2021 budget for City Commission approval.
+The 2021 fiscal year runs from July 1, 2020 - June 30, 2021.
+The City Commission is expected to consider authorizing the budget on April 28, 2020.

 Michigan's Freedom of Information Act (FOIA) ensures public access to government records.
 Our FOIA Procedures and Guidelines describe the process and expectations for the public to submit formal requests information.
 If you seek something specific, give us a call.
 We will help you find it.